webAfrique/webAfrique/README.md

 ##### Frontend Developer at webAfrique

-If you love stunningly beatiful webpages with smart and intuitive interactions, powered by robust and scalable APIs, ... then we're either comrades or you're my next client!
+If you love stunningly beautiful webpages with smart and intuitive interactions, powered by robust and scalable APIs, ... then we're either comrades or you're my next client!

 <!--![MERN stack image](Mern.png "Javascript")-->
-Here are some technologies I use for my work
+I work with these technologies

 ###